omise/omise-android/README.md

 val request = Capability.GetCapabilitiesRequestBuilder().build()
 ```

-And then send the request using the client we've constructed earlier:
+And then send the request using the client we constructed earlier:

 ```kotlin
 client.send(request, object : RequestListener<Capability> {